 What should you expect if you decide to participate?

 Your participation is completely voluntary; all of our researchers are extensively trained and have completed certified training for testing human subjects.
-What you can expect is participating in a few cognitive games and a virtual reality video game in which you will be slicing blocks to the beat of songs using lightsabers, similar to the game Fruit Ninja (developed by Halfbrick), but immersed into a 3D world!
+What you can expect is contributing to cutting-edge and fun science: using state-of-the-art portable noninvasive neuroimaging (fNIRS) while playing a few brain games and a modified version of an exercise-based virtual reality video game (Beat Saber, Beat Games) in which you will be slicing blocks to the beat of songs using lightsabers immersed into a 3D world!

-We invite students to participate in our research by visiting our lab for three consecutive days on Carnegie Mellon University's campus.
-Your visits will be approximately 60 minutes, you will have complimentary parking right next to our lab, and you will receive a thank you gift for participation (a fun t-shirt supporting science and exercise!).
-We are currently inviting 18- to 24-year-olds to participate in our research on campus.
+We invite students to participate in our research by visiting our lab on Stanford University's campus.
+Your visits will be no longer than 3 hours, you will have complimentary parking right next to our lab, and you will receive a $30.00 Amazon Gift Card and SWAG for participation.
+We are currently inviting 18- to 34-year-olds with and without attentional difficulties to participate in our research on campus.

 How can you sign up for one of our studies?

-If you are interested in participating in our study, please e-mail our Study Director Maanasi Bulusu at mbulusu@andrew.cmu.edu, with the subject line: "VR Study Participation"
+If you are interested in participating in our study, please e-mail vrneurofit@stanford.edu, with the subject line: "VR Study"

 Where is the Research Lab?